CDC Recommends Chiropractic Care, Acupuncture, and Massage Therapy in New Opioid Guideline

 Last week, the Center for Disease Control and Prevention (CDC) released an updated Clinical Practice Guideline for Prescribing Opioids for Pain.
 The guideline, intended to help clinicians provide pain management for adults, advocates for a patient-centered approach, including evidence-based nonpharmacologic interventions.
 Spinal manipulation and exercise interventions (common to chiropractic care), acupuncture, and massage therapy are specifically called out, giving important recognition to our professions at NWHSU.

-The guideline recognizes that opioids can be necessary medications for pain but carry a considerable risk and come without evidence of benefit with long-term use (great than 1 year).
-Contrastingly, it states “Noninvasive nonpharmacologic approaches to acute pain have the potential to improve pain and function without risk for serious harms.”
+The guideline recognizes that opioids can be necessary medications for pain.
+Meanwhile, it can carry a considerable risk and come without evidence of benefit with long-term use (great than 1 year).
+Contrastingly, it states “Noninvasive nonpharmacologic approaches to acute pain have the potential to improve pain and function.
+This is without risk for serious harms.”

 The recommendation states: